-As well as bathrooms, we are a mobility wet room specialist and have been installing them for over twenty years.
+As well as bathrooms, we are a mobility wet room Installation specialist and have been installing them for over twenty years.
 Our experience, knowledge and design makes us more economical than any other wet room installer.
-We will tailor an installation around your needs and project manage the whole operation from start to finish.
+We will tailor a wet room installation around your needs and project manage the whole operation from start to finish.

 We can install a wall mounted fold down shower seat and grab rails.
 This ensures that you not only have complete freedom to shower but good safety as well.
 But the look and feel of your bathroom is entirely up to you.
 We may advise on what is practical, safe and economical.
 But we will not try to push products on you.